Biogas: Transport

 If concentrated and compressed, it can be used in vehicle transportation.
 Compressed biogas is becoming widely used in Sweden, Switzerland, and Germany.
 A biogas-powered train, named Biogaståget Amanda (The Biogas Train Amanda), has been in service in Sweden since 2005.
 Biogas powers automobiles.
 In 1974, a British documentary film titled Sweet as a Nut detailed the biogas production process from pig manure and showed how it fueled a custom-adapted combustion engine.
 In 2007, an estimated 12,000 vehicles were being fueled with upgraded biogas worldwide, mostly in Europe.

 Biogas is part of the wet gas and condensing gas (or air) category that includes mist or fog in the gas stream.
 The mist or fog is predominately water vapor that condenses on the sides of pipes or stacks throughout the gas flow.
 Biogas environments include wastewater digesters, landfills, and animal feeding operations (covered livestock lagoons).
 Ultrasonic flow meters are one of the few devices capable of measuring in a biogas atmosphere.
 Most of thermal flow meters are unable to provide reliable data because the moisture causes steady high flow readings and continuous flow spiking, although there are single-point insertion thermal mass flow meters capable of accurately monitoring biogas flows with minimal pressure drop.
 They can handle moisture variations that occur in the flow stream because of daily and seasonal temperature fluctuations, and account for the moisture in the flow stream to produce a dry gas value.

-Biogas generated heat/electricity
+Heat/electricity

 Biogas can be used in different types of internal combustion engines, such as the Jenbacher or Caterpillar gas engines.
-Other internal combustion engines such as gas turbines are suitable for the conversion of biogas into both electricity and heat.
+Other internal combustion engines such as gas turbines and BHPPs are suitable for the conversion of biogas into both electricity and heat.
 The digestate is the remaining inorganic matter that was not transformed into biogas.
 It can be used as an agricultural fertiliser.
 Biogas can be used as the fuel in the system of producing biogas from agricultural wastes and co-generating heat and electricity in a combined heat and power (CHP) plant.
 Unlike the other green energy such as wind and solar, the biogas can be quickly accessed on demand.
 The global warming potential can also be greatly reduced when using biogas as the fuel instead of fossil fuel.
 However, the acidification and eutrophication potentials produced by biogas are 25 and 12 times higher respectively than fossil fuel alternatives.
 This impact can be reduced by using correct combination of feedstocks, covered storage for digesters and improved techniques for retrieving escaped material.
 Overall, the results still suggest that using biogas can lead to significant reduction in most impacts compared to fossil fuel alternative.
 The balance between environmental damage and green house gas emission should still be considered while implicating the system.

 Technological advancements

-Projects such as NANOCLEAN are nowadays developing new ways to produce biogas more efficiently, using iron oxide nanoparticles in the processes of organic waste treatment.
-This process can triple the production of biogas.
+Projects such as NANOCLEAN are developing new ways to produce biogas more efficiently, using iron oxide nanoparticles in the processes of organic waste treatment.
+This process allegedly can triple biogas production.